annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

     float result = abs(-10);
 }
 ```
-`abs()` is now in the main namespace, but i think is not good in large codebases\
+`abs()` is now in the top level, but i think is not good in large codebases\
-because it can collide with the stuff in the main namespace if they have the same name
+because it can collide with the stuff in the top level if they have the same name
 so you should wrap it with namespace alias like this
 ```cs